Setting Up Your Environment

 bash scripts/bash/build.sh

-This runs quarto render and outputs to docs/.
+This runs quarto render and outputs the rendered site to docs/.

 Open the generated site.